-Slow population, employment and wage growth have resulted in little or no revenue growth for area governments.
+Slow population, employment and wage growth have resulted in little or no revenue growth for many area governments.
 In combination with increased operating costs, regulatory requirements and unfunded mandates, many local governments are struggling to provide services and maintain the local infrastructure.
 Mandated reductions in water withdrawal from a major regional aquifer will increase water costs for many of these already poor communities.
 Wastewater is also an issue for towns with old systems and for developing areas with soil conditions that do not easily allow for septic tanks.
 Future requirements for stormwater runoff and other coastal habitat protection plans will also increase infrastructure costs for local governments.
-Rural areas either not yet have high-speed internet access or if they do, the cost is not affordable.
+Many rural areas either do not yet have high-speed Internet access or if they do, the cost is unaffordable.